jovpet/create-react-component-folder/README.md

     --reactnative       Creates React Native components
     --createindex       Creates index.js file for multple component imports --graphql           Creates a index.graphql file
-    --stylesext         Creates a Component.styles.(ts|js) file
+    --graphqldefs       A Path to grapqhl type definitions (if you are using typescript and have types for gql) --stylesext         Creates a Component.styles.(ts|js) file
     --controller        Creates a stateful pattern with index, view and controller file -f, --functional    Creates React stateless functional component